 - Admin Action Log (useful if you have multiple admin users)

 All in all, choosing the right Magento edition is a strategic decision.
 If on your own, it can be a difficult process to complete.
 You have many options to weigh against your unique current and anticipated business requirements.
 This exercise must be viewed as an absolute must, though, given the advance in the Magento ecosystem – well worth the investment of time when factoring in your long term TTM, TCO and ultimately ROI.

 We might be a bit biased about which agency you select, but regardless we strongly recommend you partner with a seasoned Magento agency to at a minimum help you assess your options.
-Consider us available to help you start this mission critical journey.
+Consider Atwix available to help you with Magento web development services and much more.